sans-serif-sentiments/ai-glossary/site/docs/index.md

 - [External source catalog](resources.md) — official glossaries and standards to cite.
 - [Governance dashboard](governance-dashboard.md) — metrics, NIST coverage, and intake guidance.
 - [Prompt engineering playbook](prompting.md) — practical workflows for shaping model behaviour.

+??? tip "Need a fast orientation?"
+    - Start with the **role starter packs** to see the glossary through stakeholder lenses.
+    - Use the **interactive search** to filter by status, category, or review freshness.
+    - Link YAML entries directly into internal tooling—the schema is stable and versioned.

 ### Popular categories